tw-mstrass/aug-uuid7-kotlin/.junie/plan.md

 6. [x] It ensures UUIDs with the same timestamp have different random components

 All tests are passing, and the implementation is ready for use.

+# Include a monotonically increasing counter in the UUID

+[x] 2000 UUIDs generated quickly sort in the order they are generated, even if they have the same timestamp

+The implementation now includes a monotonically increasing counter that ensures UUIDs sort in the order they were generated, even if they have the same timestamp.
+The counter is stored in the 12 bits that were previously random bits in the most significant bits of the UUID.
+The counter is incremented for each UUID generated with the same timestamp and reset when the timestamp changes.